Mycelium-W3RKZ/SOLAR-CTI/README.md

 **To use the Sigma rules:**
 Import `.yml` files into your SIEM, EDR, or detection pipeline.
 Sigma rules can be converted to any platform format via [sigmac](https://github.com/SigmaHQ/sigma).

-**To import IOCs:**
-`iocs.csv` is structured for direct import into threat intelligence platforms, MISP, or custom hunting queries.

 ---

 ## 🔬 OPERATOR PROFILE